| Constructive Irreverence. It could

 somewhere in the bulk of data that grew out of the past, how shall we

-tell it it from the chaff?
 Most of our actions to improve on the

 situation is patterned after the experience from the past, and because any solutions that